SkylerA/chatgpt-flashcard-generator/README.md

 ## Mind the GPT Limits

-As you add more formatting or increase the question count, you might noticed ChatGPT stopping mid answer, just click the continue generating button to ge the full answer
+As you add more formatting or increase the question count, you might notice ChatGPT stopping mid answer, just click the continue generating button to get the full output.

 ![Alt text](./imgs/continue.png)